-Important things you should keep in mind about these benefits: • Please remember that all benefits are subject to the definitions, limit brochure and are payable only when we determine they are medical • Plan physicians must provide or arrange your care and you must be hospitalized in a Plan facility. • Be sure to read Section 4, Your costs for covered services, for valua sharing works.
-Also read Section 9 about coordinating benefits with Medicare. • The amounts listed below are for the charges billed by the facility (i or ambulance service for your surgery or care.
-Any costs associated e., physicians, etc.) are in Sections 5(a) or (b). • YOUR PHYSICIAN MUST GET PRECERTIFICATION FOR refer to Section 3 to be sure which services require precertification.
-HOSPITAL STAYS.
-Please We define observation as monitoring patients following medical or if you need more care, need admission or can be discharged.
-Observ Emergency Room, Outpatient, or Inpatient depending on where serv accordingly and how it is billed to us within the scope of the faciliti cost share is determined as anything greater than 23 hours, and Aetr hours of hospital observation without preauthorization.
-After 48 hou they are going to discharge or admit the patient from observation an responsible to preauthorize.
-Once admitted, inpatient hospital members. vation care can be billed as vices are rendered, benefited es contract.
-Hospital observation na's policy is to allow up to 48 urs, facilities must determine if ad if admitting they will be Benefit Description You pay it hospital High Option
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care and you must be hospitalized in a Plan facility. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
+Any costs associated with the professional charge (i.e., physicians, etc.) are in Sections 5(a) or (b). - YOUR PHYSICIAN MUST GET PRECERTIFICATION FOR HOSPITAL STAYS.
+Please refer to Section 3 to be sure which services require precertification. - We define observation as monitoring patients following medical or surgical treatments to determine if you need more care, need admission or can be discharged.
+Observation care can be billed as Emergency Room, Outpatient, or Inpatient depending on where services are rendered, benefited accordingly and how it is billed to us within the scope of the facilities contract.
+Hospital observation cost share is determined as anything greater than 23 hours, and Aetna's policy is to allow up to 48 hours of hospital observation without preauthorization.
+After 48 hours, facilities must determine if they are going to discharge or admit the patient from observation and if admitting they will be responsible to preauthorize.
+Once admitted, inpatient hospital member cost sharing will apply.

-Benefit Description You pay Inpatient hospital High Option Room and board, such as: \$250 per day up to a maximum of \$1,000 Private ward, semiprivate, or intensive care accommodations per admission General nursing care Meals and special diets Note: If you want a private room when it is not medically necessary, you pay the additional charge above the semiprivate room rate.
-Other hospital services and supplies, such as: Operating, recovery, maternity, and other treatment rooms Prescribed drugs and medications Diagnostic laboratory tests and X-rays Administration of blood and blood products • Blood products, derivatives and components, artificial blood products and biological serum.
-Blood products include any product created from a component of blood such as, but not limited to, plasma, packed red blood cells, platelets, albumin, Factor VIII, Immunoglobulin, and prolastin Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen Anesthetics, including nurse anesthetist services • Take-home items
+responsible to preadthorize.
+Once admitted, inpatient hospital member cost sharing will appry.
+Benefit Description You pay Inpatient hospital High Option Basic Option Room and board, such as: \$250 per day up to a maximum 20% of our Plan allowance per • Private, semiprivate, or intensive care accommodations of \$1,000 per admission admission General nursing care Meals and special diets Note: If you want a private room when it is not medically necessary, you pay the additional charge above the semiprivate room rate.
+Other hospital services and supplies, such as: • Operating, recovery, maternity, and other treatment rooms Prescribed drugs and medications Diagnostic laboratory tests and X-rays Administration of blood and blood products Blood products, derivatives and components, artificial blood products and biological serum.
+Blood products include any product created from a component of blood such as, but not limited to, plasma, packed red blood cells, platelets, albumin, Factor VIII, Immunoglobulin, and prolastin Dressings, splints, casts, and sterile tray services